 My work about the refugee camp in Calais was screened at the 2016 Visa Pour L’image festival, I had a Coup de Coeur from ANI for my work about e Red Coss refugee center, and various other projects have been published, among others, by Liberation, Caros Amigos magazine, l’Oeil de la Photographie, Imagine magazine and MSF publications.

-Most of my photographic influences come from the ground breaking perspectives in documenting our social phenomena of Magnum agency photographers, never the less painting is also a very strong influence on my work, it was so probably before photography became one, from Bruegel’s parable in “the blind leading the blind”, and Caravaggio’s studies of shadows, to the more complex commentary and portrayal of the human mind and soul offered by the visual poetry in the works of Di Chirico, Hopper and Magritte who delved into the human abyss in their canvas, onto the use of irony in Pop art through juxtapositions of different mundane objects of mass culture.
+Most of my photographic influences come from the ground breaking perspectives in documenting our social phenomena of Magnum agency photographers.
+Painting is also a very strong influence on my work, it was so before photography became one, the most prominent being the allegory and social commentary in the works of Bosh and Bruegel and other painters, the composition and the subject matter of renaissance painters, the portrayal of the human mind and soul of surrealist painters who delved into the human abyss in their work, and the use of irony in Pop art through juxtapositions of different mundane objects of mass culture.